Most collapses don’t announce themselves. They keep their appointments.

 “I’m retiring,” he said.
 “And I asked you because you know how to say no and walk away.”

+He met Shawn’s eyes.
 “You don’t do it with him.”

 “Same page,” he said.
+No reply from Bates.
+He turned to go.

-Shawn stopped.
+“As for Maya…” Shawn stopped.

 The folder cracked against the desk as Bates opened it.
 Notice of Retirement.
 Circuit Court.
 End of month.
 Signature steady.
+Beneath it, a second page.
+Different letterhead.
+One name where a list usually lived.

 His.

-Bates spoke without looking up.
+He folded the pages once.
+Bates spoke at the desk.
 “Summer calendar’s thin.
 Probation revokes.
 Domestic cleanups that never stay clean.”
 A pause.
 “Baltimore doesn’t usually leak this far south.”

 “Snow Hill handles its own,” Shawn said.

-He squared the folder to the desk.
+“Most years.”
+Bates squared the folder to the desk.
+Left it there.

 “You’re skipping steps.”